-GRI 419-1: Non-compliance with laws and regulations in the social and economic area 🗸
+GRI 419-1: Non-compliance with laws and regulations in the social and economic area \checkmark

-In 2018, a small number of cases were reported via the Integrity Hotline worldwide.
-Several additional cases of irregularities were reported directly to the Group Compliance office.
+In 2019, one case per month on average was reported via the Integrity Hotline.
 In all cases, investigations were initiated and corrective measures were applied on a case-by-case basis pursuant to the applicable legal system and Group-internal regulations.
-In one case, labor law sanctions were imposed.
-No material damage to third parties or to our company resulted from these cases.
+No material damage was caused to third parties or to our company.

-GRI ANIMAL WELFARE
+ANIMAL WELFARE